MIROC-DOC/model_description/md_en/d-hori.md

 This horizontal diffusion term has strong implications for computational stability.
-To represent selective horizontal diffusion on small scales, For $N_D$, use 4 $\sim$ 16.
+In order to represent selective horizontal diffusion on small scales, For $N_D$, 4 $\sim$ 16 is used.
-Here, the extra terms on vorticity and divergence diffusion are This shows that the term for rigid body rotation in $n=1$ is not damped.
+The extra terms on the diffusion of vorticity and divergence are It represents that the term for rigid body rotation in $n=1$ does not decay.

-### Spectral representation of equations
+### Spectral representation of the equation

 1. a series of equations

 $$
   \frac{\partial \pi_m^m}{\partial t}
   =  - \sum_{k=1}^{K} (D_n^m)_k \Delta  \sigma_k  \\
      + \frac{1}{I} \sum_{i=1}^{I} \sum_{j=1}^{J}
                Z_{ij} {Y_n^{m *}}_{ij} w_j  ,
 $$

     Here,

 $$
 Z \equiv - \sum_{k=1}^{K} \mathbf{v}_k \cdot \nabla \pi .
 $$

 2. equation of motion

 $$
   \frac{\partial \zeta_n^m}{\partial t}
    =  \frac{1}{I} \sum_{i=1}^{I} \sum_{j=1}^{J}